 Open 24/7, the gym had already taken steps to minimise energy usage.
 Lighting in several areas is controlled by motion sensors, so that it automatically switches off when not needed.
 An evaporative cooler, which uses the properties of water to extract and dissipate heat, is used to maintain building temperature, rather than a more energy demanding chiller.

 Upgrading lighting was the next sensible project, as Operations Manager Peter Symons explained: “We had T5 fluorescent lighting throughout the gym.
 It was the most efficient option a few years back, but has now been superseded by LEDs.”

 LEDs typically use around half the energy of fluorescent lamps and last twice as long.
 They start instantly and aren’t prone to flickering or losing their light output over time.

 Peter continued: “We compared proposals from a number of suppliers and picked an LED lamp we were confident would provide the light output and distribution we required.
-We’re delighted with result.”
+We’re delighted with the result.”

 A total of 216 fluorescent tubes were replaced with 108 LED battens, with the gym deciding on a purpose built lamp rather than retrofitting LED tubes.
-Electricity usage has dropped by an average of 37 kWh per day, which will save £2,000 and 4.75 tonnes CO2e a year.
+Electricity usage has dropped by an average of 37 kWh per day, which will save £2,000 and 4.75 tonnes of CO2e a year.

 Peter said: “We found out about the grants through the Watford Business Improvement District.
 A member of the Low Carbon Workspaces team helped us put our application together, and once submitted, approval was received within a matter of days”.